 You have to do this in a limited amount of space because literary agents are very busy.
-You also have to do this well because the best literary agents get a lot of these letters, and you don’t want yours to end up on the slush pile, collecting dust and going nowhere.
+You also have to do this well because the best literary agents get a lot of these letters.
+You don’t want yours to end up on the slush pile, collecting dust and going nowhere.

-You may have to chop up the same section of the manuscript several times to send to separate literary agents to keep to the word count limit, but doing this tedious work is worth it so that you don’t get your story sample thrown out immediately.
+You may have to chop up the same section of the manuscript several times to keep to the word count limit before you send them to separate literary agents.
+Doing so, however tedious this task may be, is worth it so that you don’t get your story sample thrown out immediately.

 How to Write a Great Query Letter

 A query letter is not an easy thing to write.
 It’s not the same as writing a book.
-When you were writing a book, you were stretching things out, taking your time to describe things, give life to characters, and make the plot something that a reader would be interested in.
+When you are writing a book, you are taking your time to describe scenarios, give life to characters, and make the plot interesting to the reader.

-In a writer’s market, your letter to an agent has to be short, to the point, genre-specific, and the writing has to be punchy and noticeable.
+In a writer’s market, your letter to an agent has to be short, to the point, genre-specific, and the writing has to be punchy and notice

 Look into each literary agent that you are interested in working with.
 Look into authors that the agent has previously represented who have published books, and see if there are any who are in the same specific genre that you write.

-If you write nonfiction, you don’t want to pitch your book to agents who primarily represent authors who write children’s fiction.
-It would help if you looked for agents who represent published authors who write nonfiction.
+If you write narrative nonfiction, you don’t want to pitch your book to agents who primarily represent authors who write science fiction.
+It will help if you looked for agents who represent published authors who write nonfiction books.

 If they have an online profile with reviews, read those reviews.
 Just because an agent can get a writer published, it doesn’t always mean that choosing that agent is worth it.